jgiacomini/Tiny.RestClient/README.md

 ## Error handling
-All request can throw 3 exceptions :
+All requests can throw 3 exceptions :

 * ConnectionException : thrown when the request can't reach the server
 * HttpException : thrown when the server has invalid error code